Part C – General provisions, financial arrangements and payment terms

 - Booking rules

 a.
 You must have GDS access for BSP Sales.

 b.
 We reserve the right to amend the BSP Settlement System and substitute or add settlement systems from time to time.

 c.
-Our rights under this Agreement, including those set out in Part C, are in addition to any rights we or the Airlines may have under IATA rules or BSP rules.
+Our rights under this Agreement are in addition to any rights we or the Airlines may have under IATA rules or BSP rules.

 a.
 We require all Group bookings to be secured by a Guarantee to the value of the Group booking.